cloudevents/spec/spec.md

 ### specversion
 * Type: `String`
 * Description: The version of the CloudEvents specification which the event uses.
 This enables the interpretation of the context.
+Compliant event producers MUST use a value of `0.1` when referring to this version of the specification.
 * Constraints:
   * REQUIRED
   * MUST be a non-empty string